• Skip to main content

 Preserved Lemons Tapenade Recipe

-The ingredients are 2/3 cup kalamata olives (pitted and diced), 2 small shallots (diced), 2 tbsp flat leaf parsley (chopped), 2 tbsp of preserved lemon rind (diced) and about 1/4 cup extra virgin olive oil.
+The ingredients are ⅔ cup kalamata olives (pitted and diced), 2 small shallots (diced), 2 tablespoon flat leaf parsley (chopped), 2 tablespoon of preserved lemon rind (diced) and about ¼ cup extra virgin olive oil.
 Mix everything together and serve in any manner you would a regular tapenade.
+Consider it as a topping for grilled lamb loin chops.

 Uses for the rind